citp/privacy-policy-historical/i/in/ing/ingovtjob.com.md

-> *The following text is extracted and transformed from the ingovtjob.com privacy policy that was archived on 2015-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150523001906id_/http%3A//www.ingovtjob.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ingovtjob.com privacy policy that was archived on 2015-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151230111546id_/http%3A//www.ingovtjob.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# latest Privacy Policy govt jobs 2016 upcoming 2015 recruitment notification

 **[www.ingovtjob.com](http://www.ingovtjob.com/)** Really takes your Privacy Seriously.
 This Privacy Policy Describe what personal Information do we collect and how we use it.